Millennium Hilton New York One UN Plaza: Critical reception

+Hotel

 When the hotel opened in 1976, Paul Goldberger wrote that the hotel "manages exactly what the designers of the much‐publicized new Ritz Carlton in Chicago have been suggesting was impossible, namely the creation of a serious luxury hotel of entirely modern design."
 Ada Louise Huxtable said the United Nations Plaza Hotel's design features, such as its angled geometry and "luxurious and tasteful simplicity", collectively created a "rich, visual intricacy".
 Angela Taylor wrote for The New York Times that "the best things about the new United Nations Plaza Hotel are what it doesn't have", which included "canned music", a crowded ballroom, or paper tents for advertising.
 William Marlin of The Christian Science Monitor wrote that, despite the hotel's relatively low construction budget, "one can only be amazed at [the rooms'] quality and absorbing delight".
 In 1979, the New York City Club presented the United Nations Plaza Hotel with its Albert S. Bard Award for "excellence in building design".

 Commentary continued in later years.
 Ned Zeman of The Washington Post described the hotel in 1993 as "modern, but not obnoxiously so, and it has a remarkable view of the East River".
 Two years later, Clara Hemphill wrote for Newsday that, while the mirrored public spaces were "not a study in quiet good taste", the UN Plaza was "a comfortable hotel with great views" because of how high it was.
 Conversely, hotel critic Grant Flowers described the lobby in 2001 as "the property's chief drawback", saying that it was "the definition of 1980s gaudy".
 The Journal of the American Institute of Architects wrote that "the sense of firm conviction about design so evident in the towers' exteriors seems somewhat shaken once one comes in from outdoors", and Robert A. M. Stern called the lobby "garish".
+In 2024, a writer for The Telegraph praised the views from the room; the fact that the site was relatively quiet but still near multiple points of interest; the large units; and the "scores of marble, mirrored surfaces and space galore".